Ghoom Taana: 2017 version

 Salman Ahmad recomposed the song for CokeStudio10 and he revealed to Samaa TV about this recreation, "Ayesha, Eman, Sajar, and Simal were at a singing competition where I was a judge in January.
 I picked them out of 25 participants."
 He then convinced the executive producers of the show, Bilal Maqsood and Faisal Kapadia, to give them a chance and they accepted.
 On bringing forward the new talent, the four girls called Irteassh, he said, "We just need to give them a platform of arts and culture.
 They will succeed and show the world that Pakistan is a beautiful and rich country."
 He changed the old sound of the song to add a cinematic feel.
-He added that Momina Mustehsan also wanted to join him as she sung earlier with him when they were in New York.
+He added that Momina Mustehsan also wanted to join him as she sang earlier with him when they were in New York.